 By Tom Gresham

-It was at the Urban Freight Center at the University of Washington that supply chain experts coined the increasingly used term “the last 50 feet of delivery,” according to Anne Goodchild, professor of civil and environmental engineering and founding director of the Supply Chain Transportation & Logistics Center at Washington (where the Urban Freight Center is housed).
+It was at the Urban Freight Lab at the University of Washington that supply chain experts coined the increasingly used term “the last 50 feet of delivery,” according to Anne Goodchild, professor of civil and environmental engineering and founding director of the Supply Chain Transportation & Logistics Center at Washington (where the Urban Freight Lab is housed).
 Goodchild said that the final 50 feet represents a short but critical segment of the delivery journey—a distinctive piece of the process that presents challenges and opportunities that are unique among the various components of the supply chain.